Nativity of Mary: History

-The earliest document commemorating Marymas comes from a hymn written in the sixth century.
+The earliest document commemorating the celebration of the nativity of Mary comes from a hymn written in the sixth century.
 The feast may have originated somewhere in Syria or Palestine in the beginning of the sixth century, when after the Council of Ephesus, the cult of the Mother of God was greatly intensified, especially in Syria.
 This supposition is supported by the presence of hymns for the feast in the Georgian Chantbook of Jerusalem which was compiled in the mid-6th century; the hymnographic content pre-dates this terminus ante quem.

 The first liturgical commemoration is connected with the sixth century dedication of the Basilica Sanctae Mariae ubii nata est, now called the Church of St. Anne in Jerusalem.
 The original church, built in the fifth century, was a Marian basilica erected on the spot known as the Shepherd's Pool and thought to have been the home of Mary's parents.
 In the seventh century, the feast was celebrated by the Byzantines as the Feast of the Birth of the Blessed Virgin Mary.
 Since the story of Mary's Nativity is known only from apocryphal sources, the Latin Church was slower in adopting this festival.
 At Rome, the Feast began to be kept toward the end of the 7th century, brought there by Eastern monks.